smithgeek/Voyager/Readme.md

 ```

 ## Policies
+Authentication is handled by the IAuthorizationService (using standard AspNet core [Requirements](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/policies?view=aspnetcore-3.1#requirements) and [Handlers](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/policies?view=aspnetcore-3.1#authorization-handlers)).

-Policy classes must implement the [Policy](src/Voyager/Api/Authorization/Policy.cs) interface which requires a single GetRequirements function that returns a list of all the requirements that must be satisfied.
+Requirements are grouped together into policies.
+You can make your own policies by creating a class that implements the [Policy](src/Voyager/Api/Authorization/Policy.cs) interface.
+The interface requires a single GetRequirements function that returns a list of all the requirements that must be satisfied.
 Returning an empty list is allowed.
 ```cs
 public class AuthenticatedPolicy : Policy
 {